instill-ai/console/integration-test/README.md

 - If the test behavior is related to backend, remember that backend can only handle a request at a time.
 So if the test run in sequence and the time between requests is too short, the request will fail.
 - We have to limit the test worker to one, because the test suite might run to quick to make backend panic.
+- Remember to `make down` backend every time you want have another round of test.
+- use `expect().to` after every behavior to make sure the behavior succeeded.